joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 - The `ClusterFinder` this is an object created to find clusters.
 It takes an immutable reference to a `Grid`, and with either a pre-chosen, or random grid position, will start forming a conduction cluster.
 - The *runner* / entrypoint, aka the code which brings everything together, generating a number of `Grid`s, submitting them each to `ClusterFinder`s then collecting stats.

-The Rust code itself can be found on [GitHub](https://github.com/joshuacoles/Coursework-2) and will not be reproduced here.
-There will however be pseudocode versions of important algorithms, for example the uniform random generator of N positions; and the [[Development#Cluster Finder]] algorithm.
+The Rust code itself can be found in the `rust` folder of the hand-in as a GitHub cannot be provided to maintain anonymity, it will not be reproduced here (as this is a C coursework).
+Instead pseudocode versions of important algorithms are presented, for example the uniform random generator of N positions; and the [[Development#Cluster Finder]] algorithm.

 ![[Pseudocode]]